 Operation Healing Journey

 Operation Healing Journey has been Honor House's keystone program.
-As a vision from our founder Brian Mancini, OHJ was created to bring Veteran centered care doorstep of the Veteran in transition.
-We do this by partnering with a large variety of care providers across Arizona.
+As a vision from our founder Brian Mancini, OHJ was created to bring Veteran-centered care to the doorstep of the Veteran in transition.
+We do this by partnering with a large variety of care providers across Arizona and providing tailored support to the men and women we serve.

 The US Military has been involved in major combat operations since 2001.
 The "signature wound" from Operation Enduring Freedom and Operation Iraqi Freedom has been combat-related PTS and traumatic brain injury.
 1 in 5 returning combat veterans have been diagnosed with PTS and/or traumatic brain injury.
 The rate of suicide in combat veterans has risen to 22 each and every day.